internetarchive/dweb-mirror/README.md

 to make any edits to it if required)

 ## Using it - starting the server.
-See the Installation docs but on most platforms general the server should start at reboot.
+See the Installation docs but on most platforms the server should start at reboot.

-If not then if you've got it installed in your home directory then assuming its in the default location ...
+If not, then assuming you've got it installed in your home directory ...

 ```
 cd ~/node_modules/dweb-mirror && ./internetarchive --server &